You may have seen the sign, what is artisan bread, advertised at a local bakery, and now you are wondering just what it is.

 Is it bread for the worker, or is it all about a labour of love on the part of the baker?
 Truth be told it's about a delicious loaf, so tasty that you feel reluctant to smear it with jam, or a smoked salmon dip or something else, just to give it flavour.

 Has it struck you too just how tasteless the modern loaf is?
-And little wonder that we find sandwiches loaded with processed meat, pickles and artificial mustard.
+And little wonder that we find sandwiches are like cardboard layered with processed meat, pickles and artificial mustard; cheese and jelly, but it's all without flavour, nor is it wholesome.

 Can you make bread in a short time?
 The answer is yes and no.